-Charles Burget DeMoss was born in about 1866 in Van Wert, Van Wert County, OH, the son of Charles W. and Eliza (Miner) DeMoss.
+Charles Burget DeMoss was born on March 16, 1867 in Van Wert, Van Wert County, OH, the son of Charles W. and Eliza (Miner) DeMoss.

 He was an infant when his Civil War veteran father died, and grew up with an apparently abusive step-father, William Cornwell.
 As a boy, he moved to Nebraska with his mother, step-father and siblings.